Teaching children values is a vital part of their spiritual and emotional development, and the first place children learn these values is at home.

 How Children Learn Values

-Children mainly learn values by watching their parent’s example, hence why it is so important to set a good example for them.
+It is so important to set a good example for them.

 One of the best ways to ensure you are setting the right example is to practice what you preach.
 Live your values, don’t just talk about them with your kids.